 - Put the center wooden dowel into an empty plastic bottle.

 The cup anemometer expressed in this experiment is not capable of displaying the wind speed, but it can give an idea of how fast the wind is blowing.
-However, you can record the speed of wind using this anemometer only by the measuring revolutions per minute.
-Meanwhile, the higher capacity anemometer that is used in weather forecasting measure the wind speed by kilometer per hour or miles per hour.
+However, you can record the speed of wind using this anemometer only by measuring revolutions per minute.
+Meanwhile, the higher capacity anemometer that is used in weather forecasting measures the wind speed by kilometer per hour or miles per hour.

 You can keep a record of the wind by revolution per minute for a few days and calculate the average wind speed in a week.
 You can also check the wind speed at different times of the day.
-Verifying the speed in the morning, afternoon, evening and at night.
+Verifying the speed in the morning, afternoon, evening, and at night.